German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: Preliminary Analysis

-The English translation is: \begin{quote} "Assume the perspective of the following person: {'How old are you?': '50', 'Do you live in East or West Germany?': 'West Germany', 'What is your highest school leaving certificate?': '(3) Intermediate school leaving certificate', 'In which residential environment do you live?': 'Large city', 'What is your monthly net income?': '(11) 1250 - 1374 Euro', 'How do you describe your current occupation?': 'Assembly jobs', 'How do you describe your last occupation?': 'Not applicable', 'What is your gender?': 'Male', 'What university degree do you have?': 'No university degree', 'What is your attitude towards the immigration of workers from non-EU countries?': '(2) Limit immigration', 'Would you consider expressing your political opinion to friends and at work to exert influence?': '(1) Yes'} Which of the answer options is the person's reaction to the following question: Opinion on the responsibility to have children Answer options: ['1: I AGREE', '2: I DISAGREE'] Answer: (". \end{quote}
+The English translation of the provided prompt is the following: \begin{quote} "Assume the perspective of the following person: {'How old are you?': '50', 'Do you live in East or West Germany?': 'West Germany', 'What is your highest school leaving certificate?': '(3) Intermediate school leaving certificate', 'In which residential environment do you live?': 'Large city', 'What is your monthly net income?': '(11) 1250 - 1374 Euro', 'How do you describe your current occupation?': 'Assembly jobs', 'How do you describe your last occupation?': 'Not applicable', 'What is your gender?': 'Male', 'What university degree do you have?': 'No university degree', 'What is your attitude towards the immigration of workers from non-EU countries?': '(2) Limit immigration', 'Would you consider expressing your political opinion to friends and at work to exert influence?': '(1) Yes'} Which of the answer options is the person's reaction to the following question: Opinion on the responsibility to have children Answer options: ['1: I AGREE', '2: I DISAGREE'] Answer: (". \end{quote}

+\paragraph{Decoding Constraints and Invalid Responses} We generated responses from the whole token distribution.
+We did not apply any decoding constraints such as the Top-P, Top-K sampling or temperature setting.
+We do acknowledge that these might impact the response generation.

+A response is valid when the language model generates only one token that reflects one response option on the answer option scale.
 Table~\ref{tab:missings_topk_personas_percentage} shows the rates with which the different LLMs used for generating synthetic response distributions failed to generate valid responses.

-\paragraph{Infrastructure} We carried out the experiments of predicting attributes with RPPC's synthetic responses on a high-performance computing cluster and a local server equipped with NVIDIA H100 (80GB) GPUs as well as Blackwell GPUs.
-The total runtime on the computing cluster for **********.
+\paragraph{Infrastructure} We carried out the experiments of predicting attributes with GGSS Personas's synthetic responses on a high-performance computing cluster and a local server equipped with NVIDIA H100 (80GB) GPUs and Blackwell GPUs.
 To accommodate larger models on available hardware, we applied 8-bit quantization to \texttt{Llama-3.3-70B-Instruct}.
 Smaller models were run without quantization.

-Further, we use \textit{vLLM} for a more efficient memory management and a higher throughput as this packages enables sufficient batching of many requests at a time \cite{kwon2023efficient}.
+Further, we use \textit{vLLM} for more efficient memory management and higher throughput as this package enables sufficient batching of many requests at a time \cite{kwon2023efficient}.